arrowhead-f/x509-profile/proposal.md

 }
 ```

-See Section 3 for more information about what public key algorithms should be used and supported.
+See Section 3 for information about selecting cryptographic algorithms.

 #### 2.1.8 `issuerUniqueID` and `subjectUniqueID`